TheThirdLegg/Shopify-Linked-Options-Snippit/README.md

-# Linked-Options-Snippit
+# Shopify Linked-Options-Snippit
-Linked Options Snippit
+Shopify Linked Options Snippit

+Reqires JQuery

 Example of a linked option based on a column that links via a schoppy tag Example of display the supplied url of the chosen selection as an image